Col de Port

 Col de Port (elevation 1250 m) is a mountain pass in the French Pyrenees between Massat and Tarascon-sur-Ariège in the "massif de l'Arize".
 It links the Couserans and Ariège valleys.

 The pass is used occasionally in the Tour de France and is popular with touring cyclists.

 The name of the pass is tautological as Col means pass in French and Port means pass in Occitan.

 Details of the climb

 Starting from the D8/D618 junction, (Tarascon-sur-Ariège) (east) the Col de Port is 17.0 km long.
 Over this distance, the climb is 777 m (an average gradient of 4.6%).
-The steepest section is 9.2%.
+The steepest section is 9.0%.

 Starting from Massat, (west) the Col de Port is 12.8 km long.
-Over this distance, the climb is 601 m (an average gradient of 4.7%).
+Over this distance, the climb is 601 m (an average gradient of 4.7%).The steepest section is 6.5%.

 From Massat, the D18 to the south links with the route from Aulus-les-Bains and Vicdessos between the Col d'Agnes (1570 m) and the Port de Lers (1517 m).